Pet Care Advice – Exotics

 PLEASE NOTE THAT THERE ARE NO DROP IN CLINICS.
 IF YOUR PET NEEDS TO SEE A VET WE ARE OPERATING A STRICTLY APPOINTMENT ONLY POLICY.

 Monday – Friday

-On any bank holiday Monday we will be shut at Holytown.
-However we will operate an open clinic at our coatbridge branch 9-11am.
+On any bank holidays we will operate an appointment only clinic at coatbridge 9-11am.
 This is designed for urgent cases and there will only be one vet on duty.